 Delivering quality healthcare in the community is essential to a person’s wellbeing.
 Healthcare in the community is central to the health system now

-Everyone has the right to live in a community setting.
-Evidence shows that people with enduring and severe mental illness can experience better quality of life and improved social and health outcomes by living in the community.
+Evidence shows that people with severe and persistent mental illness experience better quality of life and improved social outcomes if they have the right levels of support to live in the community.

-Transition to community living will be guided by each person’s particular strengths, needs and wishes and will be supported with tailored housing, clinical care and psychosocial support.
-This work will be undertaken over the next five to eight years.
+Transition to community living will always depend on each persons’ particular needs and wishes as well as tailored housing, clinical care and available psychosocial support.